-Family Law CASA is seeking a reliable and proactive professional to provide support to the Program Attorney in all legal matters at Family Law CASA.
-This person will be responsible for all administrative duties related to court cases, communication and proceedings and is an integral member of our 9 person staff team.
+Family Law CASA is seeking a development professional for an exciting opportunity to help build a major gifts program at Family Law CASA.
+This person will be responsible for qualifying and managing a portfolio of ~100 donors and driving their engagement with the organization, as well as organizing up to 6 small donor events each year.
 We are looking for a motivated, self-starter with excellent attention to detail, who can work effectively in a fast-paced environment, who is committed to racial equity and is passionate about our mission.
-This is a full-time, non-exempt position that reports to our Program Attorney.
+This is a part-time, non-exempt position that reports to our Development Director.

-- Participate in FLC staff meetings, program team meetings, and other periodic events such as advocate trainings, our annual breakfast and donor events.
+- Participate in FLC staff meetings, development team meetings, and other periodic events such as advocate trainings, brown bags, racial equity conversations and our annual breakfast and other events.

 - Detail oriented, able to learn quickly, strong critical thinking and problem-solving skills.

 - Intermediate to advanced skills in Microsoft Word, Excel, PowerPoint, Outlook and Internet navigation.

 - Highly organized with ability to prioritize and simultaneously maintain multiple projects.

 - Excellent interpersonal and communication skills, especially ability to write thoughtful communications for donors on behalf of senior leadership.

 - High level of professionalism and the ability to maintain confidentiality.

 - Ability to be flexible, responsive to feedback, and committed to continual learning.